brgonzlez/panchronos/README.md

 See the Configuration section below.

 # 4/ Configuration
-The workflow's behavior can be controlled by modifying the `nextflow.config` file.
-In this file, you will find every parameter that is available for fine tuning.
-You can directly specify your analysis settings by replacing the default values.

-Parameters are often linked to a specific module and you should pay special attention to the CPU usage.
-Besides each software thread usage the pipeline may also have threads allocated to parallel computing.
-For example, if you set up `--alignment_threads 10`, `--alignment_parallel 5` and you have 5 samples in the config.tab file, the pipeline will take 50 threads to execute that particular process.
+The workflow's configuration is controlled through the `nextflow.config` file.
+This file contains all available parameters, allowing you to fine-tune the pipeline according to your analysis needs.
+You can adjust the default values directly to match your setup and computational resources.

+Many parameters are associated with specific workflow modules, and CPU/thread usage is particularly important to configure carefully.
+In addition to threads used by individual tools, the pipeline may spawn parallel jobs, multiplying the total number of threads in use.
+For example:
+- `--alignment_threads 10`
+- `--alignment_parallel 5`
+- 5 samples in the `config.tab`
+This combination means the alignment process will use 10 × 5 = 50 threads simultaneously.

+**Important NOTE:**
-**NOTE: Don't assign more than 3 threads to --get_data_parallel as NCBI will deny a request if it is >3.**
+**Don't assign more than 3 threads to `--get_data_parallel`.**
+NCBI will reject download requests if the number of parallel queries exceeds 3.

 # 5/ Running the pipeline